manoss96/fluke/CONTRIBUTING.md

   dst=/data/bucket/tests/test_files \
   fsouza/fake-gcs-server:1.47.0
   ``````
-  This command will pull the ``fsouza-fake-gcs-server`` image from Docker Hub and start it as a Docker container
+  This command will pull the ``fsouza-fake-gcs-server`` image from Docker Hub
-  in the background, while at the same time mapping its port `4443` to your local port `4443`.
-Furthermore, it mounts the repository's ``tests/test_files`` folder into the container, thereby creating a dummy bucket called ``bucket`` which will be containing this folder.
-Before you execute the above command, just make sure that you replace ``{PATH_TO_FLUKE_REPO}`` with the actual path of your local copy of the Fluke repository.
+  and start it as a Docker container in the background, while at the same time
+  mapping its port `4443` to your local port `4443`.
+Furthermore, it mounts the
+  repository's ``tests/test_files`` folder into the container, thereby creating
+  a dummy bucket called ``bucket`` which will be containing this folder.
+Before
+  you execute the above command, make sure that you replace ``{PATH_TO_FLUKE_REPO}``
+  with the actual path of your local copy of the Fluke repository.

-- Azure Blob Storage / Azure Queue Storage: Unfortunately, there is not a way of mocking out Azure services as of yet, though it is being looked into.
+- Azure Blob Storage / Azure Queue Storage: Unfortunately, there is not a way
+  of mocking out Azure services as of yet, though it is being looked into.
   For now, an Azure storage account is required in order to fully test these services.

 Running the tests
 -------------------------------------